JiveOff/JiveOff/README.md

 ## Hello there 👋

-> I am Antoine, a hobby Full-Stack Javascript developer.
-I love designing & integrating UI/UX for personal and community projects.
-I have completed a Computer Science course at the Université de Paris and I am currently studying to achieve a Software Engineering Degree at EFREI.
+> I am Antoine, a hobby Full-Stack Javascript developer & a professional DevOps Engineer.
+I enjoy designing & integrating UI/UX for personal and community projects.
+I have completed a Computer Science course at the Université de Paris & achieved a Software Engineering Degree at EFREI.

 > I mainly work with the Vue.js framework/ecosystem for front-end applications and write back-end using Node.js along with TypeScript.
 I also do infrastructure work in some of my projects.
 I tend to use tools like Docker for containerisation and orchestration. ⚡